UM-ESG/ESG-Website/content/committees.md

 Membership is open to all interested students.
 The Publicity Committee meets for one hour per week, and meetings are led by the Publicity Chair.

+## Student Affairs

+The purpose of the Student Affairs Committee is to serve the engineering student body by accurately collecting student opinion on a variety of aspects of their education.
+The committee will work with the Director of Student Affairs to handle student concerns, and will focus on promoting positive changes on campus in response to the voice of the engineering student body.

+The committee structure is comprised of three Chairs (Curriculum Chair, Infrastructure Chair, Events Chair) that report to the Director of Student Affiars.
+Each Chair may employ two committee members to collaborate in their respective area.
+All Chairs and members are expected to attend committee meetings.

+Responsibilities of the Curriculum Chair and supporting members:

+- Collect complaints/concerns from students regarding curricula used in their classes
+- Work with faculty and administration in the COE to handle said matters

+Responsibilities of the Infrastructure Chair and supporting members:

+- Collect complaints/concerns from students regarding engineering facilities and resources
+- Work with facilities managers to improve said resources

+Responsibilities of the Events Chair and supporting members:

+- Organize semesterly Town Hall meeting with appropriate members of the faculty and administration
+- Collect and report upon student opinion regarding desired campus events

+The Student Affairs committee is expected to contain 4-10 dedicated members and meets once per week.